Why do people come for counselling?

 What can I expect when I see a counsellor?

-The first session is an opportunity to get to know the counsellor, and for both of you to decide whether the problems you are bringing are those that the counsellor can help you with, and if so, whether you feel comfortable that this counsellor is the right one for you.
-You should feel free to ask about her qualifications and experience, and how she works, to help you to decide.
+The first session is an opportunity to meet together, and for both of us to decide whether the problems you are bringing are those that I can help you with, and if so, whether you feel comfortable that I am the right person for you to work with.
+You should feel free to ask about my qualifications and experience, and how I work, to help you to decide.

-Sessions (50 minutes) will usually be weekly at the same time, but together you can work out a pattern that suits you.
-You may agree a fixed number of sessions (e.g. 6 – 10) or come to an open-ended agreement.
+Sessions (50 minutes) will usually be weekly at the same time, but together we can work out a pattern that suits you.
+You may want to agree a fixed number of sessions (e.g. 6 – 10) or choose to work more flexibly.

 There are so many different types of counselling and therapy.
 How do I decide which one is right for me?